jenashauryasikt/jenashauryasikt.github.io/content/blog/prompt-based-video-editor/index.md

 Then 2 different RAG branches with their unique conversational memories were created - one for objective query prompts and one for subjective.
 Objective query prompts are focused on some person or incident and relevant lines can be easily retrieved as QA pairs.
 Subjective prompts follow a theme like highlights, memorable moments, quotes etc. Subjectively relevant lines can be retrieved through extensive prompt engineering of the LLM, by virtue of the internal chunking of the vectorstore.
 The LLM used in this project is GPT-4o.

-Finally, a sanity checker RAG engine is implemented to weed out any transcipt segments unrelated to the user prompt.
+Finally, an LLM sanity checker engine is implemented to weed out any transcipt segments unrelated to the user prompt.
 It also provides a concise text summary for the final transcript.

 #### 3.4 Clipping and Compilation